extend-commerce/docs/bigcommerce/Getting_Started.md

 The dashboard is the main interface where you can access all the features of Extend Commerce.
 It includes the following sections:

-**1. Company**: Create and add new companies, manage companies, and view details about each company.</br>
+**1. Company**: Create and add new companies, manage companies, and view details about each company. <br />
 **2. Product Table**: Enable functions to add, edit, and manage various Product Tables.
-Additionally, facilitates the copying of short codes from tables, which can then be pasted into the BigCommerce Web Page Editor, rendering the Product Table on the desired webpage.</br>
+Additionally, facilitates the copying of short codes from tables, which can then be pasted into the BigCommerce Web Page Editor, rendering the Product Table on the desired webpage. <br />
-**3. Appearance Settings**: Customize the appearance of the Product Table from this feature tab.</br>
+**3. Appearance Settings**: Customize the appearance of the Product Table from this feature tab. <br />
-**4. Roles and Permissions**: Define and assign different roles and permissions to the users for different companies.</br>
+**4. Roles and Permissions**: Define and assign different roles and permissions to the users for different companies. <br />

 ## Feature Benefits

 Extend Commerce offers a variety of features designed to streamline the management of companies and users.
 Some key benefits include:

-* **Company Management & Dashboards**: Manage multiple companies, different dashboards for each company, track order statuses, admins can monitor activities of company features.</br>
+* **Company Management & Dashboards**: Manage multiple companies, different dashboards for each company, track order statuses, admins can monitor activities of company features. <br />
-* ***Product Table Management**: Access and manage the entire product catalog from a single interface, streamline updates, save time, navigate quickly through all products on a single screen, and gain a comprehensive product overview in a single table.</br>
+* ***Product Table Management**: Access and manage the entire product catalog from a single interface, streamline updates, save time, navigate quickly through all products on a single screen, and gain a comprehensive product overview in a single table. <br />
-* ***User Role Management Permissions**: View orders, view users, delete cart, use credit to place orders, share a cart, load cart, cart approver, disallow checkout, manage purchase limit, cart requester.</br>
+* ***User Role Management Permissions**: View orders, view users, delete cart, use credit to place orders, share a cart, load cart, cart approver, disallow checkout, manage purchase limit, cart requester. <br />
-* ***Company Users Purchasing & Approvals**: Set purchase limits, restrict volumes, fine-tune permissions, implement approval workflows, and manage budgets efficiently for individual users.</br>
+* ***Company Users Purchasing & Approvals**: Set purchase limits, restrict volumes, fine-tune permissions, implement approval workflows, and manage budgets efficiently for individual users. <br />
-* ***Customizable Appearance for Product Table**: Enable adjustments to the application's color scheme through global settings (including buttons, tabs, checkboxes, text fields, and dropdowns) and product table-specific settings (such as headings, fonts, subheadings, search boxes, and filters) to achieve a cohesive look.</br>
+* ***Customizable Appearance for Product Table**: Enable adjustments to the application's color scheme through global settings (including buttons, tabs, checkboxes, text fields, and dropdowns) and product table-specific settings (such as headings, fonts, subheadings, search boxes, and filters) to achieve a cohesive look. <br />